sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/continuous_integration.md

 #### Flakes

-A *flake* is defined as a testor script that is unreliable or non-deterministic, i.e. it exhibits both a passing and a failing result with the same code.
+A *flake* is defined as a test or script that is unreliable or non-deterministic, i.e. it exhibits both a passing and a failing result with the same code.
 In other words: something that sometimes fails, but if you retry it enough times, it passes, *eventually*.

 Tests are not the only thing that are flaky - flakes can also encompass [sporadic infrastructure issues](#flaky-infrastructure) and [unreliable steps](#flaky-steps).